Days pass into the weak, loveless nights. The moon blinks.

 If God was truly a loving God, surely, he thought; God will not reciprocate.

 they will call his actions cowardly.
-Merciless, they did not live in the blinks.
+Merciless, they did not live between the blinks.

 Gifted brightest hues, the link to sun and moon, lost without reciprocation.